dzharii/dzharii.github.io/docs/psy-burnout.md

 **Disclaimer:**

 This page shares a variety of experiences, insights, and resources on burnout from people in the field, but it’s important to remember that these are shared perspectives, **not professional advice**.
-I strongly recommend that anyone dealing with burnout or mental health challenges reach out to a well-**being professional or therapist for personalized support**.
+I strongly recommend that anyone dealing with burnout or mental health challenges reach out to a **well-being professional** or **therapist** for personalized support.

 Burnout can feel overwhelming and, in my view, is rarely a result of personal failings.
 I **guestimate** that in 95% of cases, burnout occurs when we least expect it—often from factors outside of our control, like high-pressure environments, lack of support, or unclear boundaries.
 Many people experience burnout due to external pressures rather than personal weakness.